March 21, 2021 by The Citron Review

 She was a Catholic at one time, a vegetarian, a CFO, a gardener, a witness, a hand model, a canner of pickles, a writer of sonnets, an expert at getting things unstuck.
 Her husband secretly insured her life.
 She took this as a bet or a wish but certainly not a comforting move on his part.
 Her ability to drive long distances without sleeping lifted her spirits, and she waited to be called upon to demonstrate this talent.
 She often tested her ability to hold back: a week without coffee, a day without saying “I,” not having sex with the next man she met wearing cowboy boots, not answering the phone after noon, choosing to stay put even when the water was rising.

 When those last hours confronted her, she faced them with awkward grace.
 The end felt like wearing a fur coat in summer, like taking a champagne bath, like being caught in the jaws of some wild thing, like glancing into a mirror and finding it empty.
+She saw resting in peace as one of many options.

 Gordon W. Mennenga lives in Iowa City, Iowa.
 He earned an MFA in Fiction at the Iowa Writers’ Workshop.
 He has been a milkman, a wedding singer, and a college professor.
 He has a Disney Channel credit and his monologues have been featured on NPR.